 Myth 3: ATS Only Benefits Large Companies

 ATS isn’t only for large companies.
-Small businesses can also make great gains from adopting ATS software.
+Small businesses can also benefit from adopting ATS software.
 Small businesses often face challenges like limited resources and intense competition for talent.
 An ATS can address these challenges with its automation tools.
 For instance, it can simplify job postings across multiple platforms, manage and track candidates through each stage of the recruitment process, and carry out candidate screening to ensure that only the most qualified applicants are considered.

 Plus, if budget is what’s holding small businesses back, many ATS solutions are designed to be both affordable and scalable.
 For example, some solutions start with freemium models that start scaling up, and at the same time, the company needs to level up its recruitment efforts.
 These pricing structures make them accessible and make it easier to see a return on investment.
 Small businesses can save money and time by using ATS.
 It would be unfair if they couldn’t because of wrong guidance.